-In this eight-week workshop, you’ll learn the elements of cartooning while crafting a visual narrative born from family history and lore.
+In this 4-part seminar, you’ll learn the elements of cartooning while crafting a visual narrative born from family history and lore.

 Zawadi Noël is a cartoonist, illustrator, and educator with 18 years of experience in the field.
 Since receiving a degree in cartooning from The School of Visual Arts, he has taught art to all age groups, and has created artwork for clients such as Marvel and Disney.
 Zawadi’s main focus is personal visual narrative.
 Through his company, MyHeroComics, Zawadi has illustrated comics for individuals to honor and celebrate loved ones.

 This is an interactive, small-group seminar that meets over Zoom.
 Students may be encouraged to participate in discussions, work on assignments outside of class, and workshop projects with their instructor or classmates.
 Due to the interactive nature of this course, we strongly recommend students attend as many live sessions as possible.
 Within 72 hours after each session meets, students will receive access to a recording of the live session, which they can watch for up to two weeks after the course concludes.

 Instructors may use Google Classroom to communicate with students outside of class.
 While students aren’t required to use Google Classroom, instructors may use this platform to post resources, discussion questions, or assignments.
 This platform also offers a space for students to connect with one another about course material between sessions.

 We provide closed captioning for all of our courses and can share transcripts upon request.
 Please reach out to us at email@example.com if you have any questions, requests, or accessibility needs.

 There are 25 spots available on this experience.

 This course is geared toward adults (18+), but can accommodate younger students.